wecatch/app-turbo/docs/intro.md

 Open your broswer and visite [http://localhost:8888](http://localhost:8888)

-Server default start on port 8888, you can change this `python main.py --port=8890`
+Server start on port 8888 default, you can change this `python main.py --port=8890`